JRMurr/JRMurr.github.io/data/blog/build-a-db/part01.md

 }
 ```

-Now that we have commands parsing we can add it to our REPL.
-First we need to add our parser crate to our `Cargo.toml` in the REPL crate
+Now that we have command parsing we can add it to our REPL.
+First, we need to add our parser crate to our `Cargo.toml` in the REPL crate

 ```toml:sql_jr_repl/Cargo.toml
 ...